lmassach/SudokuSolver/README.md

 present in `/usr/share/dict`, shuch as `/usr/share/dict/italian` for the `it` version, etc. The dictionary should provide a list of words, one per line, as those provided by the `w*` Debian packages (`witalian`, etc.).

-The program does not check (for now) that words forming perpendicular to the proposed words are valid, so you should.